Resource theoretic efficacy of the single copy of a two-qubit entangled state in a sequential network: Introduction

 The issue of sequential detection of different quantum correlations by multiple observers has been investigated both theoretically and experimentally in several subsequent works using the unsharp measurement formalism.
-Such works include, for example, steering a single system multiple times \cite{sasmal_steering,shenoy,choi_steering,shashank_steering,steernew21,estwo,estwo2}, exploring Bell-type nonlocality in various settings \cite{npj_2018,Qu2017,debarshi_facets,rennew,Saha19,foletto_entanglement,expnew, zhang21,cglmp,prl_brown}, witnessing entanglement of bipartite and tripartite states \cite{bera_entanglement,ananda_entanglement,srivastava_entanglement}, sharing of nonlocal advantage of quantum coherence \cite{coherence_sounak}, and quantum contextuality \cite{akpan}.
-Applications of sequential detection of quantum correlations in different information processing tasks have also been reported \cite{rantt,cctt,appln1tt,ractt,appln4tt,appln5tt,sroytt,rsp_shounak}.
-Recently, the technique of choosing different sharpness parameters for the different measurement settings of each observer has been proposed for obtaining the possibility of unbounded number of observers sharing Bell-nonlocality \cite{prl_brown, bntwo,cabello}, and this type of result has also been probed towards random access code generation \cite{rac_debarshi}.
+Such works include, for example, steering a single system multiple times \cite{sasmal_steering,shenoy,choi_steering,shashank_steering,steernew21,estwo,estwo2}, exploring Bell-type nonlocality in various settings \cite{npj_2018,Qu2017,debarshi_facets,rennew,Saha19,foletto_entanglement,expnew,zhang21,cglmp,prl_brown,hallnew}, witnessing entanglement of bipartite and tripartite states \cite{bera_entanglement,ananda_entanglement,srivastava_entanglement}, sharing of nonlocal advantage of quantum coherence \cite{coherence_sounak}, and quantum contextuality \cite{akpan}.
+Applications of sequential detection of quantum correlations in different information processing tasks have also been reported, e.g., in the context of randomness certification \cite{rantt}, dimension witness \cite{appln1tt}, quantum random access codes \cite{ractt,appln4tt,appln5tt}, quantum teleportation \cite{sroytt}, remote state preparation \cite{rsp_shounak}, distinguishing quantum predictions from classical simulations with finite memory \cite{cctt}.
+Recently, the technique of choosing different sharpness parameters for the different measurement settings of each observer has been proposed for obtaining the possibility of unbounded number of observers sharing Bell-nonlocality \cite{prl_brown,bntwo,cabello}, and this type of result has also been probed towards random access code generation \cite{rac_debarshi}.